 - Who can do the external verification?

-The verification body will have to understand the SDP framework before performing any verification activity.
+To become an SDP Approved Verifier, you can submit your application here.
+The verification body needs to demonstrate experience with external assurance systems and will have to understand the SDP framework before performing any verification activity.
 All activities must follow the SDP verification protocol.

 - Is there an existing sustainability certification for dairy products that I can use?